 chrome addresses payment settings

-Similarly, Google also saves information about your payment methods such as your credit or debit card.
+Similarly, Google also saves information about payment methods such as your credit or debit card.
 You can view this in People > Payment methods.
-You can disable this feature as well by turning off the Save and fill payment methods toggle.
+You can disable this feature by turning off the Save and fill payment methods toggle.
 However, as long as you’re not giving away your password or the OTP your bank sends you, you should be safe because Chrome never saves the password.

 Cookies